 - 3.1 Conservation Area Appraisals manage positive change within the designated conservation area and its setting, minimising harm and encouraging preservation and enhancement of our heritage assets. - 3.2 Whilst the Ropsley Conservation Area Appraisal was created in 1981, there is currently no Conservation Area Appraisal available for Ropsley.
-Conservation

-Area Appraisals are legally required to be published, and reviewed regularly.
+Conservation Area Appraisals are legally required to be published and reviewed regularly.
 The Ropsley Conservation Area Appraisal will safeguard Ropsley's historic environment for all to appreciate in the future and highlight the importance of the historic character and fabric present within the village.

 - 3.3 A boundary change to the Ropsley Conservation Area is proposed which will connect the two smaller areas and include more areas considered to be of historic importance.
-The appraisal also proposes the exclusion of identified buildings from the conservation area due to being identified as fragmented in character, of mixed quality in terms of design and materials, or have been altered significantly. - 3.4 The Area Appraisal will also help achieve the Council's aspirations in the Corporate Plan, such as Priority 1: Connecting Communities, which aims to promote the strong heritage and culture of the district, as well as Priority 3: Enabling Economic Opportunity, as the Ropsley Conservation Area is part of the expansive heritage of the district. - 3.5 The appraisal will provide the public with more in-depth information about the Conservation Area and how the Council aims to manage the area.
+The appraisal also proposes the exclusion of building from the conservation area due to being identified as fragmented in character and of mixed quality in terms of design and materials. - 3.4 The Area Appraisal will also help achieve the Council's aspirations in the Corporate Plan, such as Priority 1: Connecting Communities, which aims to promote the strong heritage and culture of the district, as well as Priority 3: Enabling Economic Opportunity, as the Ropsley Conservation Area is part of the expansive heritage of the district. - 3.5 The appraisal will provide the public with more in-depth information about the Conservation Area and how the Council aims to manage the area.
 The proposed expansion and appraisal would also support Priority 5: Effective Council, by providing a fully publicly accessible document explaining the extent, important features and management of the Conservation Area. - 3.6 Once adopted, the Ropsley Conservation Area Appraisal will be a material consideration when considering planning applications within the conservation area.
+The adoption of the appraisal document and management plan will allow for the positive management of development whilst safeguarding historic character and appearance.